Donate | Apply For Service Dog

 Most importantly, remember that your demeanor travels down the leash to your dog.
 If you need to evacuate, or choose to, remain calm and reassuring.
 Your Assistance Dog will respond in kind and make a difficult situation much easier to navigate for the both of you.

-By Zachary Granat
+Other articles by Zachary Granat

 Apply for a Mobility Service Dog Today